-PAS 531: Evidence-Based Practice.
-(4 credit hours)
+PAS 531A/B/C: Evidence-Based Practice.
+(2/1/1 = 4 total credit hours)

 This course will focus on evidence-based practice methodology, to include the necessary skills to search and critically analyze the medical literature.
-Students will learn to analyze and interpret various types of clinical articles to develop proficiency in utilizing current, evidence based medicine to answer clinical questions relative to diagnosis and therapy.
+Students will learn to analyze and interpret various types of clinical articles to develop proficiency in utilizing current, evidence-based medicine to answer clinical questions relative to diagnosis and therapy.
 Instruction for this course will consist of lectures, structured faculty-led small group journal clubs and review sessions.